CodeForBaltimore/Bmore-Responsive/docs/Best_Practices.md

 # Best Practices
-Code for Baltimore projects should be built with the intention of deploying on [Heroku](https://heroku.com).
+Code for Baltimore projects should be built with the intention of deploying on [Heroku](https://heroku.com) or [AWS](https://aws.amazon.com/).
 For details on Heroku Best Practices see their [developer documentation](https://devcenter.heroku.com/articles/node-best-practices).

 ## Project Management

 We are using Github Issues to track outstanding issues and work for projects.

 ### Projects